Line bundles on perfectoid covers: case of good reduction: Introduction

 \subsection{The multiplicative Hodge--Tate sequence}

-For the proof of Theorem~\ref{t:intro-Pic(X_infty)}, we study a certain sheaf $\bOx$ on the $v$-site of rigid and perfectoid spaces which, in some precise sense, ``computes line bundles on the special fibre''.
-We use this to prove some cohomological results that may be of independent interest.
-For example, Scholze has pointed out to us that these can be used to see the following: \begin{Theorem} \begin{enumerate} \item If $X$ is a perfectoid space over $K$, then for the map $\nu:X_{v}\to X_{\et}$, \item If $X$ is a smooth rigid space over $K$ with $\Char K=0$, then $\nu_{\ast}\O^\times_v=\O^\times_{\et}$ and for $i\geq 1$,
+For the proof of Theorems~\ref{t:intro-Pic(X_infty)} and \ref{t:Picard-bij-intro}, we study a certain sheaf $\bOx$ on the $v$-site of rigid and perfectoid spaces.
+This appeared already in \cite{heuer-v_lb_rigid}, but we now clarify that in some precise sense, it ``computes line bundles on the special fibre''.
+We use this to prove some cohomological results of independent interest.
+For example, Scholze has pointed out to us that these can be used to see the following: \begin{Theorem} \begin{enumerate} \item If $X$ is a perfectoid space over $K$, then for the map $\nu:X_{v}\to X_{\et}$, \item If $X$ is a smooth rigid space over $K$ with $\Char K=0$, then $\nu_{\ast}\O^\times_v=\O^\times_{\et}$ and